-In the review of the financial statements for FY2021, the AC has discussed with Management, the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements.
+In the review of the financial statements for FY2022, the AC has discussed with Management, the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements.
 The following key audit matters impacting the financial statements were discussed with Management and the external auditor and were reviewed by the AC:

 KEY AUDIT MATTERS HOW AC REVIEWED THESE MATTERS AND WHAT DECISIONS WERE MADE Impairment assessment on goodwill and brands The AC considered the approach and methodology applied to the valuation model in goodwill and brands impairment assessment.
-The AC reviewed the reasonableness of cash flow forecasts, the long term growth rate and discount rate.
+The AC reviewed the reasonableness of cash flow forecasts, the long-term growth rate and discount rate.
 The impairment review was also an area of focus for the external auditor.
-The external auditor has included this item as a key audit matter in its audit report for FY2021.
-Details can be found on page 104 of the Company's Annual Report 2021.
+The external auditor has included this item as a key audit matter in its audit report for FY2022.
+Details can be found on page 105 of this Annual Report.
 Accounting for derivative transactions The AC considered and reviewed the methodology and assumptions applied to the valuation of the derivative transactions.
 The accounting for derivative transactions was also an area of focus for the external auditor.
-The external auditor has included this item as a key audit matter in its audit report for FY2021.
-Details can be found on page 105 of the Company's Annual Report 2021.
+The external auditor has included this item as a key audit matter in its audit report for FY2022.
+Details can be found on page 106 of this Annual Report.

-Following the review and discussions on the financial statements, the AC recommended to the Board to approve the full year financial statements for FY2021.
+Following the review and discussions on the financial statements, the AC recommended to the Board to approve the full year financial statements for FY2022.

-During FY2021, the AC had one meeting with the external auditor and internal auditor separately, without the presence of Management.
-Such meetings enable the external auditor and Group Head, Internal Audit ("IA Head") to raise issues encountered in the course of their work directly with the AC, in a free and frank manner.
+During FY2022, the AC had one meeting with the external auditor and internal auditor, without the presence of Management.
+Such meeting enable the external auditor and Group Head, Internal Audit ("IA Head") to raise issues encountered in the course of their work directly with the AC, in a free and frank manner.

-Assurance from the CEO and CFO in respect of FY2021 Financial Statements and Records
+Assurance from the CEO and CFO in respect of FY2022 Financial Statements and Records

 The AC reviews the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of the Company.
-In addition, the Board has received and reviewed a formal assurance from the CEO and CFO that the financial records of the Group have been properly maintained and the financial statements in respect of FY2021 give a true and fair view of the Group's operations and finances.
+In addition, the Board has received and reviewed a formal assurance from the CEO and CFO that the financial records of the Group have been properly maintained and the financial statements in respect of FY2022 give a true and fair view of the Group's operations and finances.